-When you arrive at Kiker Elementary School for our worship service, you can expect a warm welcome at our coffee and snack table.
+When you arrive at Veritas Academy for our worship service, you can expect a warm welcome at our coffee and snack table.
 Just outside the sanctuary, we provide Bibles for anyone who didn't bring one as well as a printed Order of Service, which gives the basic elements of the worship service and provides an outline for note-taking during the sermon.
 Musical lyrics and responsive readings are provided on a screen.

 What is the service like?